 Always been curious about durian but never dared to try it?
 These tantalising snacks are a good way to kickstart your love affair with the spiky green fruit.
 They are also mild enough for picky taste buds!

-No matter the season, Singapore’s always buzzing with excitement over anything durian.
-Here at HoneyKids HQ, we’re always ready to try new things, and we’re always excited over local cuisine and hawker food.
+No matter the season, Singaporeans are always excited about anything durian.
+At HoneyKids HQ, we’re always ready to try new things and excited about local cuisine and hawker food.
 However, this particular fruit has caused something of a split in opinion…

 Tracy, mum of three and durian cynic